larson-group/clubb_release/tuner/README.md

 selected Python loss mode. `scaled_rmse_sum` is kept for comparison and debugging, but it only ranks tuner samples when `loss_mode = scaled_rmse`.

+Baselines use temporary one-column sessions and pass through this same aggregation path. `improvement_percent = 100 * (baseline_loss - candidate_loss)
+/ baseline_loss`; positive values are improvements, while nonpositive or nonfinite baselines leave the score unavailable.
+Baselines do not count as candidate samples.

 `tuner.tuning_worker.worker_main` owns one initialized loss session for one case.
 It receives `evaluate_batch` messages containing a full parameter matrix, calls `clubb_api.clubb_get_loss_for_params`, and sends explicit loss-metric arrays